glesica/software-reliability/topics/type-checking/README.md

 might consist of 32 bits of storage and support addition, subtraction, and other arithmetic operations.

+Another way of looking at types is that they give meaning to raw data.
+For example, say we have the value `65` stored at some location in memory, what does it represent?
+It could be a number, or it could be a capital "A" (ASCII character), or it could be interpreted as `true` (boolean) since it is non-zero.
+Going a step further, it could be a temperature in celcius, or a distance in miles, or a frequency in hertz.

+Of course, the computer itself, the CPU, doesn't care about types like integers and booleans, and most certainly doesn't care about celcius or miles.
+To the computer, there are only strings of binary digits (bits) and the operations that can be performed on them.
+But that's why virtually all software, aside from device drivers and the like which need to interface with the hardware directly, is written in high-level programming languages that supply additional abstractions and allow us to add our own.

+The meaning behind the value, the type, tells us what we can logically do with it and how we ought to present it to the user.
+If we interpret `65` as a boolean, for instance, then negating the value isn't a very useful thing to do, and would probably represent a programming error.
+On the other hand, negating a distance in miles might make perfect sense (depending on what we're doing).

 Different programming languages handle types differently.
 Some require variables, and even literal expressions, to be annotated with their types, others do not.
 Some will automatically convert data between types when needed,